book000/ConoHaInfoCrawler/README.md

 The `config.json` file in the current directory will be read, so change to the root directory of the project in advance before executing.

+If necessary, register it in Crontab, etc. and run it periodically.

 ## Warning / Disclaimer